Epistimio/orion/docs/src/user/config.rst

 :Description:
     Ignore these commandline arguments when looking for differences in user's commandline call.
     Environment variable and commandline only supports one argument.
 Use global config or local config to pass a list of arguments to ignore.
+When defined with environment variables, use ':' to delimit multiple arguments (ex: 'three:different:arguments').